 On the front, you'll find a 6.59in AMOLED display (2340 x 1080) and while the refresh rate isn't detailed, it'll at least offer the same 120Hz rate as last year's model, if not more.
 After all, the competitively-priced £539/$579 Red Magic 5G sports a 144Hz display alongside flagship-level specs.
 You'll also find the same volume and power buttons, housed on the right, and the inclusion of two USB-C ports for added connectivity.

 You'll also be able to choose from either 8, 12 or a whopping 16GB of RAM, and either 128, 256 or 512GB of storage if the listing is correct.

 Most of this was also backed up by the appearance of the alleged ROG Phone 3 in a short nine-second hands-on video, posted to Chinese social networking site Weibo.
 The post has since been removed, but MySmartPrice has embedded it in an article for those that want a closer look.

 Per the leaked video, it seems the ROG Phone 3 looks slightly cleaner than its predecessor, with fewer accent lines on the rear, but that's not the only change.
 It seems the upcoming smartphone may have three cameras on the rear, as opposed to two in the earlier leaks, and the marking under the main rear lens reads '64Mp' so we should expect a 64Mp main shooter too.

 Asus ROG Phone 3 wishlist

-While there isn’t much in the way of leaks at the moment, we’ve listed a handful of improvements we’d like to see from the upcoming ROG Phone 3.
+Since we still don't know for sure what to expect from the phone, we’ve listed a handful of improvements we’d like to see in the upcoming ROG Phone 3.

 Improved display refresh rate